Barclays review

 Is my money safe with Barclays?

-Any payments funded to Barclays accounts by traders are held in a segregated bank account.
+All payments made to Barclays by traders are securely held in a segregated bank account.

 What are Tier 1 banks and why should Barclays use them?